 The most popular alternative to Android is of course iOS, which offers easy device encryption and encrypted messaging via iMessage by default.
 We also have tips to increase privacy protection on your iPhone or iPad.

 Safari was the first major browser to include DuckDuckGo as a built-in private search option.
-A more cross-device compatible browser is Mozilla's Firefox, an open source browser with a built-in tracker blocker in private mode.
+A more cross-device compatible browser is Mozilla's Firefox, an open source browser with a built-in tracker blocker.
 Brave goes one step further with tracker blocking switched on by default.
 There are also many more browsers that come with DuckDuckGo as a built-in option, such as Vivaldi, which is well suited for power-users.

 Blogger → Ghost (paid), WordPress.com (free with paid options)

 Ghost is both a hosted (paid) and self-installable blogging platform, tracker-free by default and run by a non-profit foundation.
 We like it so much we use it for our own blog!
 A free alternative is WordPress, powering an estimated 33% of the world's websites.
 It's also available both for self-installation and as a hosted service with no third-party trackers by default.
 The community is huge with extensive multilingual documentation and many themes to choose from.

 Google Hangouts/Meet → Jami (free), Apple FaceTime (free), Microsoft Teams (free with paid option)

 Google Duo and Android Messages → Signal (free)